 Work and Worship Week

 Work and Worship Week (WWW) happens every year the week before our summer camping season for the children begins.
 This is a week of family camping in which we get camp ready for the season.
 All sort of skills and levels of talents are needed and used: grass mowing, plumbing, cleaning, raking, screen fixing, carpentry, electrical, and so much more.
 Come for a day, come for the whole week.
 The cost is only what your own grocery bill might be for the time you’re here.
-Traditionally, our regular season begins the week in which July 4 falls; so WWW would be the week before July 4 falls.
+June 22-28 are the dates for 2019.
 Children under 18 must be strictly supervised (we don’t anyone getting hurt or into mischief).
 Make plans to join us at the beginning of next season (Lord willing).
 Click on our WWW link for more information.
+Nathaniel Hios is in overseeing WWW; his number is (501) 593-7363.

 Bible Class Teaching